nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 ## Zero install development environment

-Developers use a virtualized remote enviroment and use their local laptop only as a thin client.
+Developers use a virtualized remote environment and use their local laptop only as a thin client.

 This model is typically an extension to one of the other